eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-op>
 ```

 The logs show that the copy forward operation acts on the *eden* region, recorded as `type=eden`, and older regions, which are recorded as `type=other`.
+53.5 MB (56,147,800 B) have been copied from the *eden* space TO WHERE? and 101.9 MB (106,884,464 B) from older regions TO WHERE?.

-The element `<gc-end>` records the end of the increment, including a snapshot of the memory now available and where it is located in the heap.
+The element `<gc-end>` records the end of the increment and provides another snapshopt of memory allocation on the heap, similar to `<gc-start>`.

 ```xml
 <gc-end id="341" type="partial gc" contextid="336" durationms="152.457" usertimems="1148.000" systemtimems="16.000" stalltimems="26.991" timestamp="2020-11-13T06:32:27.007" activeThreads="8">